bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 As to be expected, the lazy enumeration works well for Mastermind variants with small numbers of possible secrets but becomes unusably slow on harder instances.
 Such measurements were aborted and are denoted by <q>?</q> in the table.
 Furthermore, once the average game times went into the seconds, I switched from evaluating the performance for each possible secret to a fixed number of secrets that are evenly spaced over all possible combinations.
-Accordingly, for those non-exhaustive runs, the measured maximal number of turns is not a guaranteed worst case.
+Accordingly, for those non-exhaustive runs, the measured maximal number of turns is not a guaranteed worst case for all instances.

 Although both approaches implement the same idea, i.e. make guesses that are consistent with the feedback, the qualitative results differ.
 This is because our implementation of Shapiro's idea picks the *smallest* consistent candidate but the SAT-based approach picks *some* consistent candidate.